 Last month I graduated from the Functional Medicine Coaching Academy (FMCA) and earned my certificate as a functional medicine health coach.
-And, it is without a doubt one of the best things I did for both myself and my family.
+My wellness coach training is, without a doubt, one of the best things I did for both myself and my family.
 Since starting my journey in studying functional medicine, I’ve had many people ask me questions about my new career choice.
 Here are the most common questions people have asked me.

 What were you doing before you decided to get your functional medicine health coaching certificate?

 Prior to enrolling in FMCA, my main role was at home as a wife and mom to our two daughters.
 I decided to forego any career options and chose to be a stay-at-home mom.
 Prior to being a mom, I was a speech-language-pathologist.
 And, throughout my entire life, I have been a performing artist.

 While I didn’t have a full-time career, I was a perpetual learner throughout raising our children.
 I truly have a somewhat embarrassing addiction to learning.
 I have a Master’s in Speech-Language Pathology, a Master’s in Library and Information Science, a certificate in financial planning, and now a certificate in functional medicine health coaching.

 Learning always filled the void of having a paying career.
 Learning allowed me to work toward something while gaining practical knowledge which would benefit me or my family.
 It never mattered to me if I didn’t use this knowledge in an actual job…until now.

 I want to help as many people as I can to transform their lives.
 I will do this by giving them the tools to live a well-balanced and healthy lifestyle.